Skip to content

 These two questions are not just slogans from a recruitment brochure; they are literally the framework by which the committee evaluates every application.
 Yale states this openly on its admissions website.
 Your essays must, directly or indirectly, give the committee a reason to answer “this applicant” to both questions simultaneously.

-For a Polish high school graduate, this is both a challenge and an opportunity.
-A challenge because most Polish schools don’t teach this type of reflective, personal writing.
-An opportunity because your Polish experience (bilingualism, living between cultures, a Polish perspective on Europe and the world) is something the committee doesn’t see in thousands of applications from American high schools.
-You can find more about how your Polish background can help you in the Yale admissions process in our separate guide.
+For an international high school graduate, this is both a challenge and an opportunity.
+A challenge because many schools outside the US don’t teach this type of reflective, personal writing.
+An opportunity because your own background (bilingualism, living between cultures, a perspective on your home region and the world) is something the committee doesn’t see in thousands of applications from American high schools.
+You can find more about how your background can help you in the Yale admissions process in our separate guide.

 Anatomy of the Yale Essay Application 2025-2026